Are More People Moving To or Moving Away From Minnesota?

 So which states were people moving TO?
 The survey found that Arkansas (+43.8) had the best ratio of people moving in versus leaving, followed by South Carolina, Maine, Delaware, and Idaho.

-Speaking of moving, one of those residents of Minnesota who moved out of the state was former Vikings general manager, Rick Spielman.
-He put his house in Eden Prairie on the market back in January after the team let him go.
+Speaking of moving, one of those residents of Minnesota who moved out of the state over the past two years was former Vikings general manager, Rick Spielman.
+He put his house in Eden Prairie on the market back in January of last year after the team let him go.
+It was a pretty nice place, though.
 Keep scrolling to check out the pics!